 PHDF5 Raw Data Consistency Semantics

-As mentioned previously, the consistency semantics of data access is dictated by the virtual file driver (VFD) used.
+As mentioned previously, the consistency semantics of data access is dictated by the virtual file driver (VFD) used to access the file.
 In the Parallel HDF5 Library, when the MPI-I/O driver is used, the MPI-I/O consistency semantics model is enforced.
-HDF5 uses the default MPI semantics which does not guarantee sequential consistency.
+HDF5 uses the default MPI semantics, which do not guarantee sequential consistency.
 This means that access to a file happens in a non-atomic and arbitrary order.
 Although MPI-I/O provides an option for atomic (by enabling atomicity) and ordered access to the file (using sync-barrier-sync or atomicity-barrier), the Parallel HDF5 Library does not provide this functionality through its API.
 A consistent read after write operation on different processes (a process reading the data that another process wrote) can be achieved with the current API only by closing the file after the write and reopening it.
 Otherwise, a dataset read operation following a write (to the same dataset elements by a different process) is considered undefined.

 Adding New Routines to the Library